airgap-it/airgap-docs/src/docs/UPCOMING.md

 This Integration will allow AirGap users to store ETH and ERC20 tokens built on OP and interact with decentralized applications (DApps) on OP using WalletConnect.

 **estimation: ending of June 2023**

-## AirGap Knox

-AirGap Knox is a powerful tool for anyone who wants to take their security to the next level.
-It's a tool that takes security to the next level by disabling all forms of network on an OS level, thereby achieving true offline security.
-Once installed, the AirGap Knox takes control of the system and initiates blocking all connections on a deep system level — whether it's wifi, cellular, NFC, or Bluetooth.
-From then on, those can no longer be reactivated – Turning your device into a true cold wallet.
-The AirGap Knox acts as a device manager and guards the usability by restricting only the launch of the AirGap Vault.
-After the automatic installation, your seed phrase can then be generated in total privacy and top security because the AirGap Knox managed to cut off any network connectivity from the very beginning.

-**estimation: NO ETA**

 ## Improved UX for social recovery